Manisha-IITBH/IEEE_IOT_ESL/README.md

 ## Setup Environment
-Activate the Environment using below command.
+Activate the Environment using following command:  `source ./.venv/bin/activate`
-            - activate venv: `source ./.venv/bin/activate`

 ## Usage
 We use a master trainer script that invokes a specific trainer for each dataset.
 Run the main script to start the training process: